sharbelxo/HowToSmartContract/Structure.md

 to ```"test": "mocha"```

-Your Package.json file should look like this. (except the versions of the dependencies which could be higher depending on the time your doing this tutorial)
+Your Package.json file should look like this:

+insert pic

+DO NOT worry if the versions of the dependencies are different are higher/newer than the ones you see in the picture above.
+It would be just because those libraries get updated a lot.

-After that, save the file.
+Finally, save the file.